Welcome to the Community Health Education Program.

-If you are passionate about improving an individual or a community’s overall quality of life through the promotion of wellness then A Bachelor of Science in Community Health Education at the University of Incarnate Word is the perfect fit for you.
-The program emphasis on improving the health of individuals/communities based on their needs.
-In the program you will design, implement, and evaluate community health programs.
-You will learn the domains of competency within public/community health education such as behavioral health, health policy research, epidemiology and chronic and communicable disease.
+If you are passionate about improving an individual or a community’s overall quality of life through the promotion of wellness, then a Bachelor of Science in Community Health Education at University of Incarnate Word is the perfect fit for you.
+The program emphasizes on improving the health of individuals and communities based on their needs.
+Students will design, implement and evaluate community health programs.
+Students will also learn the domains of competency within public and community health education such as behavioral health, health policy research, epidemiology and chronic and communicable disease.
 The program is also aligned with the educational requirements for the Certified Health Education Specialist (CHES) examination, offered through the National Commission for Health Credentialing.
 The program is seeking accreditation through the Council on Education for Public Health (CEPH).
-For more information on the CEPH accreditation please visit their website at Council on Education for Public Health.
+For more information on the CEPH accreditation, please visit the Council on Education for Public Health website.

 What is Community Health Education?

 A community health education is a health professional that focuses on promoting health and disease prevention within a community.
-They work in a variety of settings within the community including in healthcare facilities, government positions and for and non-for-profit organizations.
-It is a type of health career that is not focused on providing one on one care, but rather on delivering education and resources to a community population.
+They work in a variety of settings within the community including healthcare facilities, government positions and for and non-for-profit organizations.
+It is a type of health career that is not focused on providing one-on-one care, but rather on delivering education and resources to a community population.
 Community health educators have an in-depth knowledge of the communities they serve.
-They identify health-related issues that affect a community; they collect needs assessments, analyze the data and create a plan to improve the quality of life.
-For example, community health educators may create new programs or adjust existing programs to meet the demands of the community and or advocate for the community.
+They identify health-related issues that affect a community; they collect needs assessments, analyze data and create a plan to improve the quality of life.
+For example, community health educators may create new programs or adjust existing programs to meet the demands of the community and to advocate for the community.

 The work in this field requires a particular skill set, and having strength in several different areas will help you stand out in the position.
-Areas you will want to be practicing in include the following: Good Communication skills as community health educators working with the public you will need to be able to speak in public or face to face with individuals and deliver the kind of education they will need to improve their quality of life.
-Confidence in your abilities, your strategies and efforts will have an impact on the population so you must have confidence in the plan to develop and implement.
-Finally, good organization skills, you will need to be able to organize information and data, as well as reports and documents.
+Areas you will want to be practicing include good communication skills as community health educators working with the public.
+You will need to be able to speak in public or face-to-face with individuals and deliver the kind of education they will need to improve their quality of life.
+Confidence in your abilities, strategies and efforts will also have an impact on the population and will allow you to plan development and implementation.
+You will also need good organization skills to organize information and data, as well as reports and documents.

 This is an outline of the duties of a community health education specialist which will vary with work settings.